 The NCERT solutions class 7 Science chapter 5 Acids, Bases and Salts is crucial for the students of 7th standard.
-The NCERT solutions for class 7 Science chapter 5 Acids, Bases and Salts is provided here to help students understand the chapter in an easy and interesting way.
-These NCERT Solution for class 7 Science chapter 5 is created by subject experts according to the latest CBSE syllabus.
+The NCERT solutions for class 7 Science Acids, Bases and Salts is provided here to help students understand the chapter in an easy and interesting way.
+These NCERT Solutions are created by subject experts according to the latest CBSE syllabus.
 Students must practice the solutions regularly to prepare effectively for their examination.
-Check the NCERT Solutions for class 7 Science chapter 5 pdf given below.
+Check the solutions for NCERT class 7 Science chapter 5 pdf given below.
+The topics covered in class 7 science chapter 5 are given below.

 Q-1) State the differences between acids and bases.